The CSS Humboldt’s desperate attempt to distract Talfi surrounding Admiral Prince’s flagship. Harbinger, book #7.

 A nature reserve on Shen, mentioned in several books.
 Kazier Homeworld.
 Bright sky, many more stars than Terra/Sol system skies.

 Tokkal: An inter-city shuttle is preparing to land at the shuttle pad atop one of the buildings of one of the Cloud Cities on Tokkal.
 Tokkal is the homeworld of the Tokkali, one of the founding species of the PGPC.
-A large area of Tokkal’s surface is perpetually shrouded in dense clouds, and long ago the first Cloud Cities were built, originally as luxury tourist destinations with a unique view.
-Now the Cloud Cities are permanent homes to many thousands of Tokkali, who live and work suspended kilometers above the clouds, with ever-changing vistas of cloudscapes and spectacular rises and sets of Tokkal’s sun.
-Each city is a self-sufficient “arcology” supported on a platform equipped with anti-gravity generators and attitude-control systems.
+A large area of Tokkal’s surface is perpetually shrouded in dense clouds.
+Now the Cloud Cities are permanent homes to many thousands of Tokkali scientists, who live and work suspended kilometers above the clouds, with ever-changing vistas of cloudscapes and spectacular rises and sets of Tokkal’s sun.
+In the last century, new Cities were lofted, offering luxury tourists a unique view.
+Tokkali and non-Tokkali consider it a prized memory.
+Each city is a self-sufficient arcology supported on a platform equipped with anti-gravity generators and attitude-control systems.
 There are dozens of these cities, several are visible here.
 Frequent inter-city shuttle service enable residents and visitors to reach other cloud cities and ground-based cities elsewhere on the planet.
 Under a protective wind-screen dome field, Tokkali are waiting for the approaching shuttle, brachiating toward the front of the queue with their locomotor tentacles along the rails provided for this purpose.
 Non-brachiating visitors can approach along the floor.
 Skyways between buildings (one shown) allow brachiating access to other buildings if one wants to get some exercise and not use public transit.

 Above: left to right: